HighSchoolHacking/GLS/docs/Design/Exceptions/Native Exceptions.md

 # Native Exceptions

-The exception types represented here are those that had a counterpart in each languages.
+The exception types represented here are those that had a counterpart in each language.

 ## Exceptions